8go/matrix-commander/README.md

   and hence easy to install as docker image (:clap: to @pataquets for his PR).
   Install via `docker pull matrixcommander/matrix-commander`.

-- If you install vit `git` or via file download then these are the dependencies that you must take care of:
+- If you install it via `git` or via file download then these are the dependencies that you must take care of:

     - Python 3.8 or higher installed (3.7 will NOT work)